Katie Couric

 Katherine Anne Couric (/ˈkɜrɪk/ KURR-ik; born January 7, 1957) is an American journalist and presenter.
 She is founder of Katie Couric Media, a multimedia news and production company.
 She also publishes a daily newsletter, Wake Up Call.
-From 2013 to 2017, she was Yahoo's Global News Anchor.
+Since 2016, she has hosted the podcast Next Question with Katie Couric.

 Couric has been a television host at all of the Big Three television networks in the United States, and in her early career she was an assignment editor for CNN.
 She worked for NBC News from 1989 to 2006, CBS News from 2006 to 2011, and ABC News from 2011 to 2014.
+She was the first solo female anchor of a major network (CBS) evening news program.
+From 2013 to 2017, she was Yahoo's Global News Anchor.
 In 2021, she appeared as a guest host for the game show Jeopardy!, the first woman to host the flagship American version of the show in its history.

 In addition to her roles in television news, Couric hosted Katie, a syndicated daytime talk show produced by Disney–ABC Domestic Television from September 2012 to June 2014.
 Some of her most important presenting roles include co-host of Today, anchor of the CBS Evening News, and as a correspondent for 60 Minutes.
 Couric's 2011 book, The Best Advice I Ever Got: Lessons from Extraordinary Lives, was a New York Times bestseller.
 In 2004, Couric was inducted into the Television Hall of Fame.

 Early life and career

-Katherine Anne Couric was born in Arlington, Virginia, the daughter of Elinor Tullie (née Hene), a homemaker and part-time writer, and John Martin Couric, Jr., a public relations executive and news editor at The Atlanta Journal-Constitution and the United Press in Washington, D.C.
+Katherine Anne Couric was born in Arlington, Virginia, the daughter of Elinor Tullie (née Hene), a homemaker and part-time writer, and John Martin Couric Jr., a public relations executive and news editor at The Atlanta Journal-Constitution and the United Press in Washington, D.C.
 Her mother was Jewish, and converted to Presbyterianism before the marriage.
 Couric's maternal grandparents, Bert Hene and Clara L. Frohsin, were the children of Jewish emigrants from Germany.
 Couric's father had French, English, Scottish, and German ancestry.
 She was raised Presbyterian.
-In a report for Today, she traced her patrilineal ancestry back to a French orphan who immigrated to the U.S. in the 19th century and became a broker in the cotton business.
+In a report for Today, she traced her patrilineal ancestry back to a French orphan who immigrated to the U.S. in the 19th century, and became a broker in the cotton business.

 Couric attended Arlington Public Schools: Jamestown Elementary, Williamsburg Middle School, and Yorktown High School, and was a cheerleader.
 As a high school student, she was an intern at Washington, D.C. all-news radio station WAVA.
-She enrolled at her father's alma mater, the University of Virginia, in 1975 and was a Delta Delta Delta sorority sister.
-Couric served in several positions at UVA's award-winning daily newspaper, The Cavalier Daily.
-During her fourth year at UVA, Couric was chosen to live as Senior Resident (SR) of The Lawn, the heart of Thomas Jefferson's Academical Village.
-She graduated in 1979 with a bachelor's degree in American Studies.
+She enrolled at her father's alma mater, the University of Virginia, in 1975, and was a Delta Delta Delta sorority sister.
+Couric served in several positions at UVA's daily newspaper, The Cavalier Daily.
+During her fourth year at UVA, Couric was chosen to live as Senior Resident of The Lawn, the heart of Thomas Jefferson's Academical Village.
+She graduated in 1979, with a bachelor's degree in American Studies.